 Read here to learn more about the black widow spider.

 The saltwater crocodile is the largest crocodile and the largest living reptile around and is listed as Least Concern on the IUCN Red List.
-It also likely to win in a fight against its cousin, the alligator.
+It is also likely to win in a fight against its cousin, the alligator.

 Although females are much smaller, males grow up to 23 feet in length and weigh up to 2,200 pounds.
 The average adult crocodile’s teeth number 66 and have the greatest bite pressure of all animals, while its average lifespan is 70 years and over.